Track 12: CT Passenger Stations, G

 GLENBROOK/N1 [NCRR, 1868?]

-This seems to us to be the only possibility for placing the photo at top left in proper historical context.
+We are using the /N for the history of stops at this location on the New Canaan RR, as opposed to the stations on the main line.
+This stop was in the so-named section of STAMFORD in its southeastern corner bordering DARIEN.
 This stop is on the first RRM in 1876 along with SPRINGDALE and TALMADGE HILL.
-The structure seen here may be the first built by the NCRR when it debuted in 1868, or even a later one put up by the NYNH&H after it got control of this tiny branch in 1883.
+The structure seen here, the earliest we have ever come across, may be the first built by the NCRR when it debuted in 1868, or even a later one put up by the NYNH&H after it got control of this 7.5-mile branch in 1883.
 Coincidentally, a newspaper article of that year mentions a station here.
-As we speculated about an undated copy of the photo at upper left based on the Mendel's poster ad on the side, the shot dates to 11/1/1916.
+As we speculated about an undated copy of the photo at [1] based on the Mendel's poster ad on the side, the shot dates to 11/1/1916.
 The Times first reported in 1872 that Jacob Mendel began checking parcels in the first Grand Central Terminal.
 His lucrative business became a New York City institution until 1920 when his family was outbid by J.P.
 Carey & Sons for the rented space at GCT.
-We have highlighted the station on the 1915 val map at lower left where it is shown to be in the southeast quadrant of the crossing at Glenbrook Rd.
+We have highlighted the station on the 1915 val map at [3] where it is shown to be in the southeast quadrant of the crossing at Glenbrook Rd.
 The tiny oblong shape toward the right end of the platform may be the shed pictured here, though it is not marked 'FP' for frame (wood) passenger depot, as was the custom on val maps.
-The 1912 NYNH&H real estate map at top right shows the depot in the southwest quadrant.
+The 1912 NYNH&H real estate map at [2] shows the depot in the southwest quadrant.
 Assuming both maps are correct, the station was moved between those dates, possibly as part of a track or street realignment.
-Of the two PUC inspection photos, the eastward view [middle left] is dated 1/16/1919 and the south-looking shot [middle right] is from 9/11/1924.
-[REFS: NHER/07/14/1883/04; NYT/02/01/1920/09][rev100212]
+Of the two PUC inspection photos, the eastward view [4] is dated 1/16/1919 and south-looking shot [5] is from 9/11/1924.
+[REFS: NHER/07/14/1883/04; NYT/02/01/1920/09][rev070215, 120322]

-This seems to us to be the only possibility for placing the photo at top left in proper historical context.
+We are using the /N for the history of stops at this location on the New Canaan RR, as opposed to the stations on the main line.
+This stop was in the so-named section of STAMFORD in its southeastern corner bordering DARIEN.
 This stop is on the first RRM in 1876 along with SPRINGDALE and TALMADGE HILL.
-The structure seen here may be the first built by the NCRR when it debuted in 1868, or even a later one put up by the NYNH&H after it got control of this tiny branch in 1883.
+The structure seen here, the earliest we have ever come across, may be the first built by the NCRR when it debuted in 1868, or even a later one put up by the NYNH&H after it got control of this 7.5-mile branch in 1883.
 Coincidentally, a newspaper article of that year mentions a station here.
-As we speculated about an undated copy of the photo at upper left based on the Mendel's poster ad on the side, the shot dates to 11/1/1916.
+As we speculated about an undated copy of the photo at [1] based on the Mendel's poster ad on the side, the shot dates to 11/1/1916.
 The Times first reported in 1872 that Jacob Mendel began checking parcels in the first Grand Central Terminal.
 His lucrative business became a New York City institution until 1920 when his family was outbid by J.P.
 Carey & Sons for the rented space at GCT.
-We have highlighted the station on the 1915 val map at lower left where it is shown to be in the southeast quadrant of the crossing at Glenbrook Rd.
+We have highlighted the station on the 1915 val map at [3] where it is shown to be in the southeast quadrant of the crossing at Glenbrook Rd.
 The tiny oblong shape toward the right end of the platform may be the shed pictured here, though it is not marked 'FP' for frame (wood) passenger depot, as was the custom on val maps.
-The 1912 NYNH&H real estate map at top right shows the depot in the southwest quadrant.
+The 1912 NYNH&H real estate map at [2] shows the depot in the southwest quadrant.
 Assuming both maps are correct, the station was moved between those dates, possibly as part of a track or street realignment.
-Of the two PUC inspection photos, the eastward view [middle left] is dated 1/16/1919 and the south-looking shot [middle right] is from 9/11/1924.
-[REFS: NHER/07/14/1883/04; NYT/02/01/1920/09][rev100212]
+Of the two PUC inspection photos, the eastward view [4] is dated 1/16/1919 and south-looking shot [5] is from 9/11/1924.
+[REFS: NHER/07/14/1883/04; NYT/02/01/1920/09][rev070215, 120322]

 GLENBROOK/N2 [NYNH&H, c1930?]